luisriego/Matisse.front.React-TailAdmin/API_DOCUMENTATION.md

 ### `GET /api/v1/expenses`

 Retrieves a list of all expenses.
+The `type` field now returns a complete Expense Type Object.

 **Responses:**